AbdixDev/My-Cute-Robot-Docs/quick-start.md

 and the step can be anything, like:

-* Send a Message
+* send a Message
 * react to a message
 * give a role to user

-literally anything
+Literally anything !

 ### Now time to create the sketch

-1. Go to your server and send `-create`
+1. Go to your server and send
+`-create`
-2. You will find the bot asking you, what sketch name?
+2. You will find the bot asking you, what is the Sketch name?
 Well, anything.
 Let's write `My first sketch`\
    ![](.gitbook/assets/image.png)\`\`
-3. Afterward, it will ask you what is the starter.
+3. Afterward, it will ask you what is the Starter.
 Let's select `User Say Something`\
    ![](<.gitbook/assets/image (6).png>)\`\`
 4. Then we will tell the bot which text.
 In this case, let's make it `?hello`\
    ![](<.gitbook/assets/image (4).png>)
-5. Now the bot will start this sketch when any user send `?hello` .
+5. Now the bot will start this Sketch when any User send `?hello` .
 Now time to make our first step\
    ![](<.gitbook/assets/image (11).png>)
-6. Let's reply to the user with `Heyo <3` .
+6. Let's reply to the User with `Heyo <3` .
 So we will select `Message` .
 Then inside it we will select `Reply`\
    ![](<.gitbook/assets/image (8).png>)
 7. But wait, reply to which message?
 So we will need to tell the bot to reply to the user message that started this sketch\
    ![](<.gitbook/assets/image (1).png>)